-The planned timing of clinical trials for other indications is being evaluated by management.
+The planned timing of clinical trials in other indications is continuously being evaluated by management.
 We believe SCI represents a significant commercial opportunity due to the dramatic impact on quality of life, high-cost burden to the patient and healthcare system, and current absence of pharmacologic therapies in the market shown to promote neurorepair and enhance clinical improvement.

-In Q3 2024, we initiated a preclinical test of concept evaluation of our next pipeline candidate, NVG-300, in models of ischemic stroke, ALS, and SCI.
-We believe these indications represent significant commercial opportunities: SCI, stroke, and ALS, due to the limited pharmacologic therapies in the market that promote neurorepair and enhance clinical improvement in these diseases.
-In addition, we continue to undergo studies to further elucidate the mechanism of NVG-291's therapeutic action.
+We also seek to identify new compounds for treatment of neurologic conditions beyond SCI.
+In Q3 2024, we initiated a preclinical test of concept evaluation of our discovery lead molecule, NVG-300, in models of ischemic stroke, ALS, and SCI.
+We believe these indications represent significant commercial opportunities: SCI, stroke, and ALS, due to the lack of approved pharmacologic therapies that promote functional recovery in these diseases.
+In addition, we continue to perform studies to further elucidate the mechanism of NVG-291's therapeutic action.